obsidiansystems/ledger-app-nervos/README.md

 - connected
 - unlocked
-- has the “AVA” app open (shows “Use wallet to view accounts”)
+- has the “Avax” app open (shows “Use wallet to view accounts”)

 Then run the following:

 ``` sh
 ./check-installed-version.sh
 ```

 If the results of that command match the results of `git rev-parse --short HEAD`, the installation was successful.

 # Troubleshooting #

 ## Application Build Failure ##

-If you run into issues building the Ledger application using `nix-shell -A wallet.s --run 'make SHELL=sh all'`, we recommend trying `nix-shell -A wallet.s --run 'make SHELL=sh clean all`.
+If you run into issues building the Ledger application using `nix-shell -A wallet.s --run 'make all'`, we recommend trying `nix-shell -A wallet.s --run 'make clean all`.

 ## Manually Removing Applications from a Ledger Device  ##